epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 ### 6- To go further
 * You can add more parameters to refine the match between services.
-An obvious addition in the general case would be to look for similar viewing geometries (but the hrsc3nd service only includes nadir images).
+An obvious addition in the general case would be to look for similar viewing geometries (but the hrsc3nd service only includes nadir images), but parameters such as acquision time, local time, solar longitude (Ls) are also available in manuy services.
-* Note that upload in the TAP query in step 4 is required because 1) the two services are located on different servers; 2) one service does not provide footprints in s_region, which is required to search for overlaps.
+* Note that upload in the TAP query (step 4) is required because 1) the two services are located on different servers; 2) one service does not provide footprints in s_region, which is required to search for overlaps; this has to be sorted out in TOPCAT.

 ## References